tbabej/cairoplot/README.md

 #CairoPlot

-CairoPlot is a pure Python plotting library which uses Cairo C/Python API to create astonishing charts in a easy and intuitive way, perfect fot for presentations, websites and papers.
+CairoPlot is a pure Python plotting library which uses Cairo C/Python API to create astonishing charts in a easy and intuitive way, perfect fit for presentations, websites and papers.

 It was recognized by the great aesthetics originally conceived by [Rodrigo